Shadow Work: Connecting and Integrating With Your Suppressed Self

 If we look at it, one particular aspect from which this Om power can contribute is by attracting balance, harmony, and inner peace in our lives.

-While other ideas such as abundance and prosperity seek to add more to what we have, aspiring for inner peace, balance, and harmony is more crucial in understanding our shadows.
+While other ideas such as abundance and prosperity seek to add more to what we have, aspiring for inner peace, balance, and harmony is more crucial in shadow work.

 This is because most of our shadows are a result of unresolved internal conflict.
 By having a wrong notion about others, we act wrongly and judge wrongly as well.
 But deep inside, we resonate with them and simply couldn’t accept it.